Vilardi, Quick carry Kings to 1-0 win over Wild – KION546

 Vilardi beat Marc-Andre Fleury between his legs on a one-timer from the high slot with 6:03 left.

+“In my mind, I want to stop them all, right?
+It doesn’t matter what the score is,” Fleury said.
+“Obviously, I wish I could have stopped that one and maybe dragged this one into overtime.”

 That was all Quick needed as he posted his second shutout against the Wild and the 57th of his distinguished career.
-He is second among active goalies in shutouts.
+He is second among active goalies in shutouts, and Quick moved into a tie with early goaltending pioneer Clint Benedict of the Ottawa Senators and Montreal Maroons for 22nd in career shutouts.

 Anze Kopitar and Drew Doughty had the assists on Vilardi’s 10th goal of the season to help the Kings earn their third straight home win.